defenxor/dsiem-rs/docs/adv_deployment.md

 # Advanced Deployment

-Dsiem supports clustering mode for horizontal scalability.
-In this mode, each instance of dsiem will run either as frontend or backend node, with NATS messaging in between to facilitate communication.
+Dsiem consists of frontend and backend nodes that communicate through NATS messaging for horizontal scalability.
 The architecture is depicted in the following diagram.

 ```mermaid
 flowchart TB